 We do not encourage families to visit students while they are on exchange as it can be highly disruptive and can set back progress the student is making on their personal growth.
 Student’s on exchange are becoming more independent, resilient, and learning to make their own decisions and stand on their own two feet.
 A visit from their parents can derail this.

-If parents do want to visit, it must not be before the none month mark of the students exchange, and should be for a short visit only.
+If parents do want to visit, it must not be before the nine month mark of the students exchange, and should be for a short visit only.
 Students are not permitted to temporarily leave the program to travel with their family, and they cannot meet their family at the end of their exchange to travel – they must return home on the flight booked for them as part of their study visa requirements.
 Any visit must be approved by the host Rotary club and the RYE Chair of the district, as per the rules and permissions form signed by all students as part of their exchange application.

 We know as parents you are keen to experience your child’s life, but we recommend the best way of doing this is returning with them after their exchange is completed when they can be your tour guide with no restrictions.